iherman/r2epub/README.md

 starts up the server.
 The port number used by the server can be determined by setting the `PORT` environmental variable; failing that 5000 is used.

 An instance of the server is also deployed [on the cloud](https://r2epub.herokuapp.com/) at the `https://r2epub.herokuapp.com/` URL.
+A [client side interface](https://iherman.github.io/r2epub/convert.html) to drive this server is also available.

 <!-- #### Browser